LujainAlthobaiti/I2C_Connected/README.md

  The term "Inter-Integrated Circuit" is an abbreviation.
 For sending data across brief distances, low-speed serial communication protocols like I2C are utilized.
 This protocol is not suggested if data needs to be sent over a significant distance.
 Therefore, our objective is to build a straightforward project utilizing two Arduino boards, one of which has a button and the other an LED.

-# Here's a step-by-step guide to achieve this:
+# Here's a step-by-step guide to achieving this:

   # Materials Needed: